douglasvinis/gimp-fanim/README.md

 Using:
-you have to create a new image to start the timeline window,you can open just one timeline for image. for the timeline work you need to start it, be aware that start them the atual layers of the image will be deleted and substituted for "frame layers" after that you timeline is ready to work, you can create new frames, delete, select and so on.
+you have to create a new image to start the timeline window,you can open just one timeline by image. after open it the timeline is ready to work, you can create new "frames", delete, select and so on.